-- The major subtypes of thyroid carcinoma and their relative frequencies are - a.
-Papillary carcinoma (accounting for more than 85% of cases) - b.
-Follicular carcinoma (5% to 15% of cases) - c.
-Anaplastic (undifferentiated carcinoma (<5% of cases) - d.
-Medullary carcinoma (5% of cases)
+- The major subtypes of thyroid carcinoma and their relative frequencies are: - a.
+Papillary carcinoma (accounting for more than 85% of cases) most common type.

+- b.
+Follicular carcinoma (5% to 15% of cases) second most common type. - c.
+Anaplastic (undifferentiated carcinoma (<5% of cases)). - d.
+Medullary carcinoma (5% of cases) arising from c-cells, not follicular cells.